 Then, I’ve to say you’re still lying deep into the hole.

 From my experience, I can say that SEO is more about creativity.
 So, I will share my 5 tricks from my bag and I am sure your traffic will increase following these tricks.

 What happens if you move a page or change the URLs of a page?
 The page with the original URL shows “page not found”.
 It tells you and also the search engines that the page has been moved somewhere and is no longer available from that URL.
 Isn’t it?

 The bigger your site grows, the more is the number of 404 error pages.
 However, you can creatively design a 404 error page with some beautiful and link it with some internal page.

-By doing this, whenever someone lands up in the 404 page, he or she won’t just cross the browser in 2 seconds but will notice the design and be redirected to an internal page.
-After all, 65% of people are visual learners and easily pick up information with eyes.
+By doing this, whenever someone lands up on the 404 page, he or she won’t just cross the browser in 2 seconds but will notice the design and be redirected to an internal page.
+After all, 65% of people are visual learners and easily pick up information with their eyes.